 Haxor3k decides that the office is the best attack vector, since all other avenues in have failed.
-It prepares 50 8GB USB sticks with a piece of malware, which will attempt to install itself on any computer that they are connected to, then connect back to one of Haxor3k's command and control servers for further instructions.
+It prepares 50 8GB USB sticks with a piece of malware, which will attempt to install itself on any computer that the sticks are connected to, then connect back to one of Haxor3k's command and control servers for further instructions.
 Haxor3k orders USB sticks with LBS LLP's logo printed on the side to increase the likelihood that they would be connected to a work machine, then drops them on the ground outside of the LBS LLP office and throughout the parking lot.

-Haxor3k gets five successful connections, all simply consumer computers and none associated with an LBS LLP work station.
+Haxor3k gets five successful connections, all simply to consumer computers and none associated with an LBS LLP work station.
 Dejected, it makes the most of it by installing a standard ransomware package in an attempt to extort payment.

-i.
-Protect Network Security
+(i) Protect Network Security

-Once an LSP has a single computer connected to a server, WiFi router, or other network-enabled device, it has established a network.
+Once an LSP has a single computer connected to a server, Wi-Fi router, or other network-enabled device, it has established a network.
 At a minimum, that network should then be protected against failure, and if it is connected at all to the outside world, it should be protected against intrusion.
-Network security requires developing secure infrastructure either in accordance with a client's specific security needs or according to a standard industry benchmark.
-While the level of security is certainly scalable to fit the circumstances, once a provider moves beyond the most basic level, it will likely need to determine who will monitor the LSP's network for security breaches, how that monitoring will be accomplished, and how the monitors will be monitored.
-Policies should describe procedures for regularly monitoring and analyzing network logs and events, and for identifying and addressing potential security breaches.
+Network security requires developing secure infrastructure either in accordance with a client's specific security needs or according to a standard industry benchmark.92 While the level of security is certainly scalable to fit the circumstances, once a provider moves beyond the most basic level, it will likely need to determine who will monitor the LSP's network for security breaches, how that monitoring will be accomplished, and how the monitors will be monitored.
+This will generally include an Intrusion